zpscofield/mosaic-webbpsf/README.md

     - Note that the final PSFs are smoothed to better match the size of observed stars.
 Currently, this sigma value should be determined empirically on a case-by-case basis.
 It should be based on a statistical comparison between the sizes of stars in the field and the WebbPSF simulated PSFs.
 However, a value of around 0.8 has proven to be applicable in various observations so far.
 - Saves the PSFs in the same order as the input catalog file.
 - Utilizes MPI to significantly speed up the simulation process.
+- Uses an Optical Path Difference (OPD) map caching process to prevent redundant API calls across multiple MPI processes.
+If multiple processes attempt to download the same OPD map simultaneously, the modeling process will fail.
+Even if the relevant OPD map is already downloaded onto the user's computer, the *load_wss_opd_by_date()* method will still call the API.
+This can significantly slow down the modeling process or cause it to fail when using a considerable number of processes.
+The *load_opd_map()* method addresses these issues by ensuring that each OPD map is loaded only once by the root process (rank 0) and shared to the other processes.
+Caching the OPD maps in this way prevents any data access conflicts and significantly reduces the execution time.

 ## Installation and Requirements